-Each country has its own take on buneolos.
+Each country has its own take on bunuelos.
 In Mexico, anise is added to the dough and the fritters are served with a warm sugar cane syrup.
-The bunuelos in Uruguay and Argentina are also called banana fritters and are considered a special rainy day treat.
-Columbian bunuelos are dough balls containing white cheese curd, served with custard as a traditional Christmas dessert.
+The bunuelos in Uruguay and Argentina are also called banana fritters and are considered a special rainy-day treat.
+Colombian bunuelos are dough balls containing white cheese curd, served with custard as a traditional Christmas dessert.

 The margarita is a classic cocktail made with tequila, orange liqueur, and lime juice.
 It's served in a signature margarita glass with a salted rim.
-The great thing about the margarita is that it can be customized for each customer, making them perfect for any happy hour menu.
-Serve it with salt, sugar, fruit flavors, or blend it into a frozen drink.
-You can even try a variation like the Coronarita, which combines the cocktail with the Mexican beer corona.
+Margaritas can be customized for each customer, making them perfect for any happy hour menu.
+Serve it with salt, sugar, and fruit flavors, or blend it into a frozen drink.
+You can even try a variation like the Coronarita, which combines the cocktail with the Mexican beer Corona.

 Some believe the margarita evolved from a Mexican cocktail called the Tequila Daisy.
 This tequila-based cocktail had similar ingredients, and margarita translates to "daisy" in Spanish.
-No one knows for sure how the margarita came to be, but we thank Mexico for giving us one of the most popular cocktails of all time.
+The margarita is now one of the most popular cocktails of all time.
 Need a non-alcoholic option for your menu?
 Try serving mangonadas for Hispanic Heritage Month!